aspose-html/Aspose.HTML-Documentation/content/java/getting-started/features-list/_index.md

 {{% /alert %}}
 ## **Aspose.HTML for Java Features** ##
-Aspose.HTML is a programming API that allows developers to create, open existing, manipulate, navigate through and convert (X)HTML documents to the various supported output formats.
+Aspose.HTML is a programming API that allows developers to create, open existing, manipulate, navigate through and convert {{%XHTML%}} documents to the various supported output formats.
 Aspose.HTML implements W3C HTML specification, so it’s classes and properties have similar names that come from the specifications.